 From their early feasts in D.C. to creative meals in rugged surroundings, the book explores first-hand food accounts paired with recipes indicative of 19th-century cuisine in the wild.
 Enjoy recipes like hazelnut cornmeal pancakes and Fort Clatsop salmon chowder – and don’t miss out on the lemon meringue pie.
 As one reviewer states, “Gunderson is probably the world’s only ‘paleo-cuisineologist.’”

-If you’re feeling adventurous, be sure to try Lewis and Clark’s Portable Soup when you are out camping on the Reserve.
+If you’re feeling adventurous, be sure to try Lewis and Clark’s Portable Soup when you are out camping on the prairie.